-- Unwinding occurs from the domain in order to form a replication fork.
-The replication fork in this case of eukaryotes has directional progress i.e. it is bidirectional in - nature. - The protein involved in the unwinding is T-Ag protein which requires the presence of ATP. - The same protein is also associated with the replication factor A REM and the topoisomerase enzyme which performs the function of helicase & brings about the local unwinding of the DNA molecule. - Just as soon as the replication fork is formed S.S.B binds so as to unwound single stranded DNA.
+- In the eukaryotic genome the origin of replication is also known as autonomously replicating sequence (ARS). - ARS contains11base pairs A=T rich concenses sequences or ACS domain [Autonomous replication consenses sequences]. - Unwinding occurs from the domain in order to form a replication fork.
+The replication fork in this case of eukaryotes has directional progress i.e. it is bidirectional in nature. - The protein involved in the unwinding is T-Ag protein which requires the presence of ATP. - The same protein is also associated with the replication factor A (RF-A) and the topoisomerase enzyme which performs the function of helicase & brings about the local unwinding of the DNA molecule. - Just as soon as the replication fork is formed S.S.B binds so as to unwound single stranded DNA.